 We won’t achieve this vision through electoral politics or policy advocacy alone.
 This work will always require strong person-to-person organizing efforts on the ground.
 By implementing a sophisticated electoral strategy paired with a commitment to base-building and grassroots organizing, we’re proving that a new progressive paradigm is possible.

-Sign up here to get a first look when Bay Rising releases our voter guide for the November election on state and local ballot measures across the Bay Area.
+Sign up here to get a first look when Bay Rising releases our voter guide for the next election.

 As Bay Rising member Asian Pacific Environmental Network (APEN) wrote in their report Resilience Before Disaster: The Need to Build Equitable, Community-Driven Social Infrastructure, created in collaboration with SEIU California, SEIU 2015, and the BlueGreen Alliance: “In the wake of the COVID-19 pandemic, many difficult decisions lie ahead.
 But those challenges should not obscure the hard truths that this crisis lays bare.
 The pandemic shows us what happens when disaster hits a society with extreme inequality, an increasingly precarious workforce, an underfunded public sector, and large gaps in the social safety net.
 It also shows us a path forward to a just recovery.
 Instead of cutting public budgets, we can invest in public health and social services.
 Instead of further dismantling the safety net, we can create equity-centered social and economic systems that offer prosperity to everyone.
 Instead of relying on low-wage jobs, we can recognize and compensate essential workers as they should be and put people to work in high road careers that build resilient communities.
 In doing so, we will not only recover from this disaster.
 We will also be ready for the next one.”